 Bongs work by water filtering and cooling the smoke as it passes through the water chamber at the base of the bong.
 Percolators are additional water filtration chambers within a bong.
 Most bongs with percolators are straight stemmed bongs.
 There are some multi-percolator bongs that have some sort of split stem with multiple percolators that then come back together and form a single stem near the mouthpiece.
 This being said, percolators must be upright to function properly.
 The advantage of one or more percolators is the additional filtration and cooling they provide.
 The disadvantage is a percolator will slightly increase resistance to airflow in a bong.
 This means you have to pull harder to get the same size hit.
 You will not notice much difference in a single percolator bong but this becomes more apparent in double or triple percolator bongs.
 Opinions vary, but in my opinion, single percolator bongs provide the most utility and double, triple or quadruple percolator bongs are designed more to look cool rather than add any utility.

 While gravity bongs are not the most convenient for everyday use, they provide a novel smoking experience.
 A gravity bong works just like it sounds - by using gravity to push smoke out of the chamber and into the user’s lungs.
-These are two-piece devices and often made of other materials besides glass.
+These and glass pipes are two-piece devices and often made of other materials besides glass.
 The best way of thinking about a gravity bong is imagining the original homemade gravity bong – although the Bukket Pipe Bong is a very popular water-less gravity bong.

 An ash catcher is a type of bong bowl piece.
 Just like it sounds, it is designed to catch ash in a small water chamber before it goes down the downstem into the main water chamber.
 This means your bong water stays cleaner longer.
 Changing the water in an ash catcher bowl piece is much quicker than changing the water in your bong.
 If you have a glass on glass bong, there are two standard size bowl pieces.
 Make sure the ash catcher size matches the size of the downstem in your bong.
 In glass on glass bongs, you can easily swap bowl pieces so an ash catcher is the perfect accessory.